Travelers Recently Arrived from Countries Classified as “Banned,” “High Risk,” or “Not Open” by Danish Authorities:

 Check the following websites for information on “banned,” “high risk,” and “not open” countries:

-If you have been in Denmark less than 14 days and have a life-or-death emergency which requires an in-person appointment contact us at CopenhagenACS@state.gov to discuss.
+If you have a life-or-death emergency which requires an in-person appointment contact us at CopenhagenACS@state.gov to discuss.

 Reminder for Dual National U.S. Citizens: U.S. law requires all U.S. citizens, including dual-national citizens, to enter the United States using their U.S. passport.
 We urge all U.S. citizens to keep their U.S. passports current.